-The February 29, 2020 and February 28, 2019 accounts payable - related parties balances of \$919,888 and \$1,920,897, respectively, were comprised primarily of deferred salaries of one of the Company's Executive Officers and certain employees; directors' fees; expense reimbursements; and deferred interest payments on a 12% Subordinated Notes owed to the Company's Chairman, President and Chief Executive Officer.
+The February 28, 2021 and February 29, 2020 accounts payable - related parties balances of \$988,966 and \$919,888, respectively, were comprised primarily of deferred salaries of one of the Company's Executive Officers and certain employees; directors' fees; expense reimbursements; and deferred interest payments on a 12% Subordinated Notes owed to the Company's Chairman, President and Chief Executive Officer.
 On August 22, 2019, an agreement was reached between the Company and the Company's Chairman, President and Chief Executive Officer whereby all deferred salary owed by the Company to this related party was forgiven.
 The agreement has an effective date of June 1, 2019.
 This agreement resulted in a decrease of approximately \$882,043 in net salary payable from the prior related party payables balance.
 This agreement also resulted in a decrease of \$123,414 in estimated payroll taxes from accounts payable balances.
-Additionally, on August 22, 2019 the three Non-Employee Directors of the Company to whom director fees were owed agreed to forgive 50% (fifty percent) of the amounts owed to each individual director.
+Additionally, on August 22, 2019 the three non-employee directors of the Company to whom director fees were owed agreed to forgive 50% (fifty percent) of the amounts owed to each individual director.
 These agreements had an effective date of June 1, 2019 and resulted in a reduction of \$209,688 in the related party payables balance.
-The total amount of liability forgiveness was approximately \$1.2 million and was recorded as an addition to additional paid in capital (APIC).
+The total amount of liability forgiveness was approximately \$1.2 million and was recorded as an addition to additional paid in capital (APIC) for the twelve months ended February 29, 2020.
 Payment of any other deferred items has been delayed until the Company's cash flow situation improves.